James Hepburn, 4th Earl of Bothwell: Early life

 James Hepburn was the son of Patrick Hepburn, 3rd Earl of Bothwell, and Agnes Sinclair (d.
 1572), daughter of Henry, Lord Sinclair, and was styled the Master of Bothwell from birth.
 He succeeded his father as Earl of Bothwell and Lord Hailes in 1556.

-Marriages
+Anna Throndsen

 As Lord High Admiral of Scotland, Lord Bothwell visited Copenhagen around 1559.
 He fell in love with Anna Tronds, known in English as Anna Throndsen or Anna Rustung.
 She was a Norwegian noblewoman whose father, Kristoffer Trondson, a famous Norwegian admiral, was serving as Danish Royal Consul.
 After their engagement, or more likely marriage under Norwegian law, Anna left with Bothwell.
 In Flanders, he said he was out of money and asked Anna to sell all her possessions.
 She complied and visited her family in Denmark to ask for more money.
 Anna was unhappy and apparently given to complaining about Bothwell.
 His treatment of Anna played a part in his eventual downfall.

-In February 1566, Bothwell married Lady Jean Gordon, daughter of the 4th Earl of Huntly and sister of Sir John Gordon and the 5th Earl of Huntly.
-They were divorced on 7 May 1567, citing his adultery with her servant Bessie Crawford as cause.
-He married Mary, Queen of Scots, eight days later.